obiwan04kanobi/HR-Management-System/README.md

 - **Attendance Tracking**: Employees can view and manage their attendance records.
 - **Leave Application**: Employees can apply for leave, specifying the type and duration.
 - **Password Reset**: Users can reset their passwords if forgotten.
 - **Messages**: Employees can give reply to messages from admin.
-Employees cannot send messages to admin & other employees.
+Employees cannot send direct messages to admin & other employees.
-- **Compulsory leave**: Users can apply for compulsory leave.
-Admin can approve or reject the compulsory leave.
+- **Compensatory Leave**: Users can apply for compensatory leaves.
+Compoffs generate automatically based on attendance, if the employee is working on a holiday then a compoff will generate for them which can be used later to writeoff a previous leave or take a leave which will not be deducted from the employee's leave balance.

 ### Admin Features